We’re Irish And Proud Of It, Too

 First and foremost this was Florrie Forde’s song.
 Among the places she sang it was in the pantomime Cinderella, at the Pavilion, Glasgow, in early 1915.
 A local newspaper noted:

 It was Ella Retford, however, who introduced the song.
-The Stage noted that she “[is] scoring a decided hit [at the Palladium, London] with a couple of bright and characteristic numbers, the better being ‘Irish, and proud of it, too, ’ which Miss Retford renders dressed as a colleen, with abundant spirit and attraction.”2 Among the other artistes who sang the song with success were Charles Whittle, “who continues to hold his place in the front rank of public favour with [the song],”3 and Randolph Sutton, who put the song over at the Empress, Brixton, practically in Fred Godfrey’s back yard.4 Another indication of the song’s popularity is the following report:
+The Stage noted that she “[is] scoring a decided hit [at the Palladium, London] with a couple of bright and characteristic numbers, the better being ‘Irish, and proud of it, too, ’ which Miss Retford renders dressed as a colleen, with abundant spirit and attraction.”2 Among the other artistes who sang the song with success were Charles Whittle, “who continues to hold his place in the front rank of public favour with [the song],”3 and Randolph Sutton, who put the song over at the Empress, Brixton, practically in Fred Godfrey’s back garden.4 Another indication of the song’s popularity is the following report:

 Murray Johnson (HMV B-455, 1914; HMV-Victor [Canada] 120315, 1914)